 The problem is not improving.
 AD drugs are in the news again.
 The newest have been linked to a type of brain swelling called vasogenic edema.

-But pioneering doctors believe your best defense could be a good old-fashioned apple.
+But some pioneering doctors believe your best defense could be a good old-fashioned apple.

 Sounds too good to be true?
 Not according to Dr. Thomas Shea and his colleagues at the University of Massachusetts.
-They’ve finished a clinical trial that shows apple juice fights AD in as little as one month.
+They’ve ran a clinical trial that showed apple juice can help fight AD in as little as one month.